msabramo/sshrc/README.md

 ### Tips

-* I don't recommend trying to throw your entire .vim folder into ~/.sshrc.d.
+* I don't recommend trying to throw your entire `.vim` folder into `~/.sshrc.d`.
 It will more than likely be too big.

-* For larger configurations, consider copying files to an obscure folder on the server and using ~/.sshrc to automatically source those configurations on login..
+* For larger configurations, consider copying files to an obscure folder on the server and using `~/.sshrc` to automatically source those configurations on login..

 [sshrc-git]: https://aur.archlinux.org/packages/sshrc-git